 Adults With Diabetes, Age-adjusted Rates by Year, Utah and U.S., 2000-2017

 Notes"Don't know" and "Refused" responses were eliminated from the denominator.
-Rates are age-adjusted using 8 age groups.
-Note: At the time of this update, the BRFSS U.S. dataset did not include an age variable but did include five age categories up to age 80+ (vs. the typical weighting scheme that includes 85+).
-Comparisons with both weighting schemes were compared using Utah data, and the difference was about 1/100 of a percentage point.
+In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
+With this change Utah is consistent with both the U.S. and other states using IBIS.
+Data has been updated from 2011 onward in all chart views to reflect this change. [[br]][[br]] Rates are age-adjusted using 8 age groups.
 Beginning in 2011, U.S. BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Utah changed to the new methodology in 2009.
 Utah rates using both old and new methodology are shown for 2009 and 2010.
 This new methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
-More details about these changes can be found at: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf].
+More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

 Data Interpretation IssuesThe Behavioral Risk Factor Surveillance System (BRFSS) is the primary source for estimating diabetes prevalence for Utah.
 The BRFSS is a telephone survey (with interviews using both landline and cell phones) that includes only adults 18 and over.

 DefinitionPercentage of Utah adults (18+) diagnosed with diabetes.